-Apeldoorn, the city where Wittenborg University of Applied Sciences is located, is in the top 10 of the happiest places to live in the Netherlands.
+Apeldoorn, the city where WUAS is located, is in the top 10 of the happiest places to live in the Netherlands.

 This is according to the Atlas voor Gemeenten, an annual publication, which compares the 50 biggest municipalities in Holland.
 This year the researchers zoned in on the theme “Happiness”, looking at which municipalities have the happiest residents.